Are MOB’s Preventable?

 The Inventor of the Man Overboard Detection System Says The Technology Has Existed for Years and IS Already in Use On Many Other Vessels

-This will probably blow your mind, but all the above statements [most people might call these lies] by vaunted cruise industry representatives are blown out of the water (excuse the pun), by the stunning comments of a former Coast Guard engineer.
+This information will probably blow your mind.
+But all the above statements [most people might call these lies] by vaunted cruise industry representatives are blown out of the water (excuse the pun), by the stunning comments of a former Coast Guard engineer.

 …former Coast Guard Engineer Dave Leone said, the technology has been around for years.
 He developed it.
 “This is instant, the moment it senses mass coming down it sets off the alarm instantly,” said Leone.
 Leone said each one of the overboard sensors he developed in 2010 is equipped with two lasers and sets off an alarm when someone falls into the water.
 “I’m baffled by it,” [referring to the excuses made by the industry as to why it is not in place] said Leone.
 [Emphasis.]
 (Source.)